 We’ve spoken before about the role of mental health and sleep.
 Sleep and mental health are intrinsically linked.
 In fact, roughly 40% of people with depression will have sleep problems long before symptoms of depression begin to show.
 Although scientists are still working to unravel all the mysteries of sleep, they are consistently finding links between impaired sleep and mental health problems.
 It is now widely believed that chronic sleep deprivation is a key contributing factor in the development of mental health problems such as anxiety and depression.

+Our thoughts and feelings have a far-reaching impact on our physical and mental health.
 Decades of research and numerous studies have repeatedly shown the positive link between mindfulness practice and sleep.
-Mindfulness has actually been found to largely reduce insomnia symptoms in more than 50% of chronic insomniacs!
+Mindfulness has actually been found to largely reduce insomnia symptoms and improved sleep in more than 50% of those suffering from chronic insomnia!

-For the third of us that have struggled with sleep, that link won’t be a huge surprise.
+For the third of us that have struggled to get a good nights sleep, that link won’t be a huge surprise.
 Successful sleep requires us to unwind and release the days tension and stress.
 When you’re struggling with mental health, your ability to efficiently declutter your mind or quiet racing thoughts back are severely reduced.
 Enter: mindfulness.

 How do I sleep mindfully?